thinktandem/tandem/site/blog/2020-12-1-pantheon-localdev-launch.md

 > Pantheon Localdev is the local development experience you've been waiting for.

-Now, for all of you who love the power of Lando but want it in a delicious GUI wrapper, the folks at Pantheon have something special for you: Pantheon LocalDev.
+Now, for all of you who love the power of Lando but want it in a delicious GUI wrapper, the folks at Pantheon have something special for you: Pantheon Localdev.

 ## What is Pantheon Localdev?